Slime (video game): Ports

 Atari, Inc. ported Slime, renamed Super Storm, to the TI-99/4A for its Atarisoft label.
 A number of Super Storm game cartridges for the TI-99/4A were manufactured, but were not released after the company was purchased by Jack Tramiel.

 Reception

 Antic said "Slime is a fiendishly clever, delightfully disgusting game that's guaranteed to give you green dreams for weeks after you get it", but complained about the controls, saying they became difficult to use at higher levels and suggested using a trackball might be a solution.

 Electronic Fun was unimpressed with the game, giving it a 1.5 out of 4 score, saying it was part of a trend in gaming that was "sacrificing game play in order to achieve originality".
 Their main complaint was the overly sensitive controls, calling them "unwieldy and terribly jumpy", and to a lesser degree, the sound effects that the reviewer thought were "probably the worst ever heard on any computer game".
-A more recent retrogameing review gave it a C+ rating, calling it "one of Synapse’s weaker entries into Atari 8-bit games".
+A more recent retrogaming review gave it a C+ rating, calling it "one of Synapse's weaker entries into Atari 8-bit games".